geekyutao/RN/README.md

 # Region Normalization for Image Inpainting

 The paper can be found [here](https://arxiv.org/abs/1911.10375).

-The codes are initial version, not the revised version.
-I will update these someday since I am busy currently.
-However, if you have any question about the paper/codes, you can contact me through Email(yutao666@mail.ustc.edu.cn).
+If you have any question about the paper/codes, you can contact me through Email(yutao666@mail.ustc.edu.cn).

 Please run the codes where the python is Version 3.x and pytorch>=0.4.

+PS: The results of this version codes are better than those in the paper.
+The original base inpainting model that RN uses is not very stable (the result variance is a bit large) and we only reported conservative results.
+However, we optimized the base model and improved its robustness after the pulication so that the results now are better.

 ## Preparation
 Before running the codes, you should prepare training/evaluation image file list (flist) and mask file list (flist).
 You can refer to the folowing command to generate .flist file: